-Laurie Faith is the creator of the self-regulated learning intervention called Activated Learning (AL).
+Dr. Laurie Faith is the creator of the self-regulated learning intervention called Activated Learning (AL).
 Alongside many other researchers, trainers, and teachers, she continues to refine and learn about this approach in school boards across Ontario and the UK.
 The AL approach aims to tailor established self-regulated learning and motivational mechanisms for use within the routine pedagogical moves of mainstream classroom teachers.
 As such, AL aims to ease dependency on clinical or Tier 2 interventions or the use of special curriculums or modular programs.
-A book about the “Barriers and Strategies” approach, written with Peg Dawson and Carol-Anne Bush on a full-length book with Guilford Press about this approach.
-The book is currently (Dec 2020) undergoing copyediting and final graphic design, so its release may only be a few months away!
+A book about the “Barriers and Strategies” approach, written with Peg Dawson and Carol-Anne Bush, is now available for preorder at Amazon or on the Guilford website.
 Here is more information about the book, including a preface written by Adele Diamond.
 Laurie’s next book is a work in progress, with an anticipated completion date of April 2023.
 It is an early years curriculum co-authored by Dr. Adele Diamond, Carol-Anne Bush, and the creators of the EFs2theRescue characters.

 Laurie has been teaching in special and typical classrooms for 17 years and remains a teacher at heart.
 She is a certified Future Design School educator and has extensive training in both the Rotman School of Business’s Integrative Thinking discipline and Google’s Search Inside Yourself mindfulness approach.
 Laurie received recognition from SENG for distinguished contributions to gifted education.
-Currently, Laurie is a 5th-year doctoral candidate at OISE / University of Toronto in 2021.
-She is an Assistant Professor (teaching stream) and the Co-Chair of the MA Child Study in Education program at the University of Toronto.
-She is also the Associate Editor of the Laidlaw Forum, a peer-reviewed journal she founded to mobilize research for front-line teachers.
-You can review Laurie’s November 2020 CV.

-Julie Hough – Ontario Trainer

-LATER CRAWL | Laurie Faith is the creator of the self-regulated learning intervention called Activated Learning (AL).
-Alongside many other researchers, trainers, and teachers, she continues to refine and learn about this approach in school boards across Ontario and the UK.
-The AL approach aims to tailor established self-regulated learning and motivational mechanisms for use within the routine pedagogical moves of mainstream classroom teachers.
-As such, AL aims to ease dependency on clinical or Tier 2 interventions or the use of special curriculums or modular programs.
-A book about the “Barriers and Strategies” approach, written with Peg Dawson and Carol-Anne Bush on a full-length book with Guilford Press about this approach.
-The book is currently (Dec 2020) undergoing copyediting and final graphic design, so its release may only be a few months away!
-Here is more information about the book, including a preface written by Adele Diamond.
-Laurie’s next book is a work in progress, with an anticipated completion date of April 2023.
-It is an early years curriculum co-authored by Dr. Adele Diamond, Carol-Anne Bush, and the creators of the EFs2theRescue characters.

-Laurie has been teaching in special and typical classrooms for 17 years and remains a teacher at heart.
-She is a certified Future Design School educator and has extensive training in both the Rotman School of Business’s Integrative Thinking discipline and Google’s Search Inside Yourself mindfulness approach.
-Laurie received recognition from SENG for distinguished contributions to gifted education.
-Currently, Laurie is a 5th-year doctoral candidate at OISE / University of Toronto in 2021.
+Laurie earned her PhD in developmental psychology from OISE / University of Toronto in 2021.
 She is an Assistant Professor (teaching stream) and the Co-Chair of the MA Child Study in Education program at the University of Toronto.
 She is also the Associate Editor of the Laidlaw Forum, a peer-reviewed journal she founded to mobilize research for front-line teachers.
 You can review Laurie’s November 2020 CV.

 Julie Hough – Ontario Trainer